nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Required EPUB Standard

-Suppliers are required to refer to the specifications provided in version 3.2 of the EPUB standard.
-See [https://www.w3.org/publishing/epub32/epub-spec.html](https://www.w3.org/publishing/epub32/epub-spec.html).
+Suppliers are required to refer to the specifications provided in version 3.3 of the EPUB standard [[epub-33]].

 ## Container

-The EPUB container file must be given the production number provided with the order and correspond with the identifier stored in the `dc:identifier` element located in the Package metadata.
+The EPUB [^container^] file must be given the production number provided with the order and correspond with the identifier stored in the `dc:identifier` element located in the [^package^] metadata.

 The container archive is required to have the `.epub` extension.
 The file extension must be lowercase.